 As restrictions are lifted, having a comprehensive local and national testing programme is crucial to help identify asymptomatic people who are infectious and ensuring that they isolate to help break the chain of transmission.

-If a new variant of concern (VOC) is identified by Public Health England (PHE), Operation Eagle will be activated.
-This will include surge (PCR) testing in an agreed location identified by PHE with associated communication messages to help reduce any onward transmission.
+If a new variant of concern (VOC) is identified by the UK Heath Security Agency (UKHSA), a decision will be made about whether Operation Eagle will be activated.
+This will include surge (PCR) testing in an agreed location identified by UKHSA with associated communication messages to help reduce any onward transmission.

 Within Devon, we have developed a local framework to respond swiftly if required to undertake surge testing as part of Operation Eagle.